 Venturing Leadership Award

-The Venturing Leadership Award is presented by councils, areas, regions, and the BSA National Council to Venturers who have made exceptional contributions to Venturing and who exemplify the Venturing Code and Venturing Oath.
+The Venturing Leadership Award (VLA) is presented by councils, areas, regions, and the BSA National Council to Venturers who have made exceptional contributions to Venturing and who exemplify the Venturing Code and Venturing Oath.
+Effective for the 2013 recognition year only, the VLA was restricted to Venturing youth.
+With the implementation of the new Venturing program in 2014, eligibility for the VLA was expanded to include adult Venturing leaders.

-Venturing Leadership Awards are to be submitted to the Golden Empire Council office at 251 Commerce Circle, Sacramento or mailed to PO Box 13558, Sacramento, CA 95853.
+Venturing Leadership Award nominations are to be submitted to the Golden Empire Council office at 251 Commerce Circle, Sacramento or mailed to PO Box 13558, Sacramento, CA 95853.

 Christian Alvarado - 2013